sean-meade/pands-project/README.md

 and maximum values, the mean and the standard deviation we can draw some initial conclusions (see table below).

 ![Min, max, mean and standard deviation of all columns of measurements](Images-and-tables/minMaxMeanStd.PNG)
-### Min, max, mean and standard deviation of all columns of measurements

 From this table it’s clear that Setosa over all have the smallest variation in measurements (standard deviation or std in table).
 This gives us an early indication that if we are going to be able to discern